koonyook/rris40/index.md

 The runnable Python source code is available [here](https://github.com/koonyook/rris40DataViewer).
 It simply playback a video with an overlay of 2D marker projections.
 This code allows you to understand our file structure to continue your work.

 # Cite Us
-If you gain something from our dataset, please cite our [publication](https://ieeexplore.ieee.org/document/10591328).
+If you gain something from our dataset, please cite our [publication](https://doi.org/10.1109/JBHI.2024.3424869).
-Volume and number will be updated soon.
+Volume and number will be updated after the official release.
+Note that you can cite an early access article with this [IEEE guideline](https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf).

 ```
 @ARTICLE{10591328,